Howard Florey

-Although Fleming received most of the credit for the discovery of penicillin, it was Florey and his team at the University of Oxford who made it into a useful and effective drug, after the task had been abandoned ten years before.
-They developed techniques for growing, purifying and manufacturing the drug, determined its chemical structure, discovered how it worked, tested it for toxicity and efficacy on animals, and carried out the first clinical trials on people.
-In 1941 they used it to treat a police constable from Oxford.
+Although Fleming received most of the credit for the discovery of penicillin, it was Florey and his team at the University of Oxford who made it into a useful and effective drug, ten years after Fleming had abandoned its development.
+They developed techniques for growing, purifying and manufacturing the drug, tested it for toxicity and efficacy on animals, and carried out the first clinical trials.
+In 1941, they used it to treat a police constable from Oxford.
 He started to recover, but subsequently died because Florey was unable, at that time, to make enough penicillin.
 Later trials in Britain, the United States and North Africa were highly successful.